 Nobody wants to pay for car insurance, but there’s a certain satisfaction we all feel once we’ve done it.
 Unfortunately for thousands of unsuspecting motorists this feeling is short-lived thanks to the rise of ‘Ghost Brokers’ across the UK.

-Action Fraud, the UK’s national reporting centre for fraud and cyber crime, have received over 850 reports of fake car insurance policies over the past three years, with individual victims losing on average £769 each.
+Action Fraud, the UK’s national reporting centre for fraud and cyber-crime, have received over 850 reports of fake car insurance policies over the past three years, with individual victims losing on average £769 each.

-Men aged 20-29 are most likely to be targeted by Ghost Brokers, as they currently pay the highest premiums in the market and could be more likely to be lured in by seemingly cheap deals.
+Men aged 20-29 are most likely to be targeted by Ghost Brokers, as they currently pay some of the highest premiums in the market and could be more likely to be lured in by seemingly cheap deals.

 What is a Ghost Broker?

 How do they work and most importantly how do you avoid falling foul of this latest scam?

 A Ghost Broker is someone who poses as a legitimate insurance broker to sell unsuspecting drivers forged or invalid car insurance policies at heavily discounted prices, designed to attract cash-strapped drivers.

 Many victims of the scam are unaware they don’t have genuine cover until they try to claim following an accident or are stopped by the police for driving without insurance.

 The financial impact doesn’t just end at one victim though, it affects everyone who takes out legitimate vehicle insurance too.